Rust-for-Linux/rust-for-linux.com/src/Contributing.md

   - Please keep the code Clippy-clean by compiling with `CLIPPY=1`.

   - When submitting changes to Rust code documentation, please render them using the `rustdoc` target and ensure the result looks as expected.
+The Rust code documentation gets rendered at <https://rust.docs.kernel.org>.

   - When submitting changes to examples inside Rust code documentation (i.e. "doctests"), which are transformed into KUnit tests, please test them by [running them](https://docs.kernel.org/rust/testing.html).